Frequently Asked Questions on Keystone Exams

 Keystone Exams are attached to a particular course, not a student’s grade level.
 These tests are designed to be administered like final exams at the completion of the related course.
 For example, Algebra 1 is taken by both middle school and high school students.
 The Keystone Exam will be administered at the end of the Algebra 1 course regardless of the grade level of the student.

-The state requires that all students complete the Algebra 1, Literature, and Biology Keystone Exams at least once by the end of the junior year.
-Therefore, students currently in 9th, 10th and 11th grades will take Keystone Exams to meet state requirements for school accountability, even though proficiency on these tests are not required for graduation for students in these grades.
+The state requires that all students complete the Algebra 1, Literature, and Biology Keystone Exams by the end of the junior year.
+Students who have not taken a Keystone Exam in any of these subjects when entering 11th grade will be required to take these tests during a winter testing window.

 Q: Can individual students opt out of Keystone Exams?

 No. The state regulations do not permit this.
-As with PSSA tests, parents may review Keystone Exams per state regulations and opt out for religious reasons only.
+As with Pennsylvania System of School Assessment (PSSA) tests, parents may review Keystone Exams per state regulations and opt out for religious reasons only.

 Q: Can a student earn credit for a course by passing a Keystone Exam without taking the course?